KopiasCsaba/ccp_audio_system_manual/for_technicians/resetting.md

 * Speak into each microphone, and you should hear yourself in each monitor.
     * If not:
-        * check the main console for muting/stage off-ness.
+        * check the main console, maybe the stage is off, or the mic is muted.
         * check connections, stage mixer settings (e.g.: reset it properly)